 Associate Chief Judge Susan Wishart

 Associate Chief Judge Wishart obtained a Masters of Science degree from Queen’s University in 1990, followed by a law degree from the University of Victoria in 1994.
 She was called to the BC Bar in 1995 and began her legal career with a Victoria law firm.
 She then worked as a contractor for various Ministries of the Provincial Government and as a Clinical Instructor in the University of Victoria Law School.
 In 1998 she returned to private practice, mainly in the area of criminal law, and conducted cases at all court levels.
 During her time as a lawyer Associate Chief Judge Wishart was active in the Canadian Bar Association.
 She chaired the Victoria criminal law sub-section, was an elected member of Provincial Council, and an elected member of the Executive of the CBA - BC Branch.

 Associate Chief Judge Paul Dohm

 Associate Chief Judge Dohm graduated from the University of British Columbia with a law degree in 1989 and was called to the Bar in 1990.
 From May 1991 to May 1992 he held the position of legal counsel to the Commissioner of Industrial Relations Council.
 He then spent a year in private practice before joining Crown Counsel in October of 1993.
 Associate Chief Judge Dohm served as Crown Counsel in Vancouver and Administrative Crown Counsel in Nelson before returning to the Lower Mainland and working as a major crime prosecutor.
-He was appointed to the Provincial Court in December 2005, and has sat primarily in Surrey, Abbotsford and Chilliwack since then, he has also travelled to and presided in many other court locations across BC.
+He was appointed to the Provincial Court in December 2005.
+While he has sat primarily in Surrey, Abbotsford and Chilliwack since then, he has also travelled to and presided in many other court locations across BC.